-Mayor Steven Fulop, city council members, and officials from the U.S. Census to mobilize volunteer efforts on “Jersey City Census Day” in one of the least counted tracts in Hudson County.
+Mayor Steven Fulop, city council members, and officials from the U.S. Census sought to mobilize volunteer efforts on “Jersey City Census Day” in one of the least counted tracts in Hudson County.

 By Daniel Ulloa/Hudson County View

-Following President Donald Trump’s (R) announcement that undocumented immigrants shouldn’t count towards congressional district apportionment, Fulop encouraged residents to participate in the 2020 Census to secure funding for public safety, health services, and public transportation, among other resources.
+Following President Donald Trump’s (R) proclamation that undocumented immigrants shouldn’t count towards congressional district apportionment, Fulop encouraged residents to participate in the 2020 Census to secure funding for public safety, health services, and public transportation, among other resources.

 “We continue to struggle in certain census tracks.
 It highlights the challenge in more economic-challenged communities to trust the process, which is important for federal funding long-term,” Fulop said at a press conference near the Holland Gardens this morning.